MagicDiligence Frequently Asked Questions

 What Stocks are Considered?

-Our "Magic spells" use a version of earnings yield and/or free cash flow yield in ranking stocks.
+Our Spells use a version of earnings yield and/or free cash flow yield in ranking stocks.
 As such, we aim to compare businesses that derive the bulk of their earnings from increasing profitability and free cash flow using common forms of working capital (mainly, equity and debt financing and self-funded working capital).

 Some business models are designed around asset collection instead of earnings.
 Banks, insurance companies, master limited partnerships (MLPs), utilities, and a few other businesses often focus on (and are valued by) asset growth instead of earnings growth.
 We filter these out of our "universe" of stocks screened as valuing them by earnings is not particularly meaningful.

 Additionally, we filter out international firms that list in the U.S. using American Depository Receipts, or ADRs.
 These companies generally report financial results in their native currencies (euros, yen, etc.), often less than quarterly, and frequently in different formats than U.S. GAAP rules.
 All of this makes comparing them against native U.S.-listed firms difficult and unreliable.